-Research has found that IBS is associated unrelated extra-intestinal symptoms including Chronic Fatigue Syndrome, depression and Fibromyalgia.
+Research has found that IBS is associated with unrelated extra-intestinal symptoms, including Chronic Fatigue Syndrome, depression and Fibromyalgia.

 Association of symptoms means that they usually appear together.
 It does not mean that one condition may cause the other.

-For example, just because many of my clients with lower back pain also have IBS does not mean that the latter caused the former.
+For example, because many of my clients with lower back pain also have IBS does not mean the latter caused the former.